loellarp/rock-paper-scissors/README.md

 ### Fonts

-* The main font used on this website is VT323 with sans-serif as backup font
+* The main font used on this website is [VT323](https://fonts.google.com/specimen/VT323) with sans-serif as backup font

 ### Images

-* The background image was provided on courtesy of Zhala Rifat Pehrsson
+* The background image was provided on courtesy of Zhala Rifat Pehrsson, Vervain AB
 * The images used for the rock, paper, and scissors hands were created in [Adobe Illustrator](www.adobe.com) on the basis of pixel icons from [Adobe Stock](www.stock.adobe.com) and are credited in the [credits](#credits) section.

     <img src="assets/images/rock-paper-scissors-hands.png" alt="Hand images" width="200"/>